t3dotgg/Chrometana/README.md

 VERSION
 ------------
+####v1.2.0 beta
+ - Added "Go to (website)" functionality, you can now tell Cortana to go to any website you want
+ - UI overhaul (s/o Maayan and Court)
+ - Updated Google logo
+ - Added custom search engines by [kyleadd](https://github.com/kyleladd)

 ####v1.1.2
  - The url replacement has been removed and replaced in favor of a redirect fall-back script by [kyleadd](https://github.com/kyleladd).
 No more tab permissions!